 Our mission is to help each client with their particular project and as such, our job begins as listening.
 We strive to understand our client's wishes, wants and needs and to provide appropriate architectural solutions.
 The process is a creative experience and we strive to keep it both fun and exciting.
 Badger and Associates, Inc. has completed projects from Virginia to the Canadian border, with emphasis on Manchester, Dorset and the southern Vermont area.
 The firm is committed to personal service and close client involvement.

 Bill has been serving on the Habitat design committee for the homes that are being built on Jennifer Lane in Manchester.
-This committee worked hard to develop plans for the development so that the homes would meet the needs of Habitat homeowners, fit within Habitat's size constraints and budget, while looking aesthetically appealing.
+This committee worked hard to develop plans for the development so that the homes would meet the needs of Habitat homeowners, fit within Habitat's size constraints and budget, while looking authentically appealing.

 It is a challenging step for architects who are used to designing high end homes for people with large budgets to design homes that work for Habitat.
 Such work constitutes a tremendous contribution to the community and is greatly appreciated.